-BY KACIE COOPER STOTLER-

 When referring to McCarthy’s overall lack of female characters in his novels, Child of God immediately comes to mind.
 After all, many of the women portrayed in the novel are nameless corpses, existing purely for the sake of a murderous necrophiliac.
 However, that does not mean that a female presence is absent from the novel.
 What is the driving force behind most of Lester Ballard’s actions, thus the plot entirely?
 Women.
 We discover early in the novel that Lester’s mother abandoned him and his father when Lester was a young boy, an act that undoubtedly affects his consideration of women.
 Lester grows up with little to no interaction with women, and by age 27, has inherited a skewed perception of how to communicate with the opposite sex.

 We are told that when the dumpkeeper found one of his nine daughters having sex with a young man in the woods, a struggle between father and daughter ensued, and resulted with him forcing himself on the girl.
 “Daddy quit, she said.
 Daddy.
 Oooh” (28).
-Are we to assume then, based on dialogue alone, that the man’s daughter did not object to his actions?
-Her response would suggest that she allowed it to happen.
+Are we to assume, based on dialogue, that the man’s daughter did not object to his actions?
+Her response would suggest that she may have allowed it to happen.
 Despite whether or not that conclusion is universally accepted, the fact remains that the depiction of the dumpkeeper’s daughters is very negative.
 Perhaps McCarthy’s readers are disgusted by these girls, perhaps they simply feel sorry for the dumpkeeper’s daughters, but whatever the case may be, the girls at the dump are not likeable characters.
-Like Lester, the girls exist as a product of their environment, an environment that results in incest, multiple pregnancies, and even an abortion conducted by a twelve year old girl.
+Like Lester, the girls exist as a product of their environment — an environment that results in incest, multiple pregnancies, and even an abortion conducted by a twelve year old girl.